oreluk/coalDB/README.md

 ## Motivation

 Ease of access to the PrIMe Coal Database.
-Discover, visualize, and acts as an easy pathway from the PrIMe Coal Database to the bound-to-bound data collaboration(B2B-DC) data analysis.
+Allows users to easily discover, visualize coal data.
+This application acts as an easy pathway from the PrIMe Coal Database to the bound-to-bound data collaboration(B2B-DC) data analysis.

 ## Requirements